Kingsrook/qbit-import-file-bulk-load/README.md

   * `.withSchedulerName("myScheduler")`

 Optional configs include:
+* To enable public-key authentication to SFTP servers, you can load a private key into your application server's sftp-backend, loading it through an environment variable, whose name you can set in the config
+field: `sftpPrivateKeyEnvVarName`.
+    * By convention, you may wish to set this config value to: `SFTP_PRIVATE_KEY_PEM`.
+    * If this field is not set, then all SFTP connections will require password authentication.
 * A `MetaDataCustomizerInterface<QTableMetaData>` can be run against all tables produced by this QBit:
     `.withTableMetaDataCustomizer(tableMetaDataCustomizer)`
 * A ProcessTracerCodeReference, which will be used on scheduled jobs ran by this QBit, as in: